Himolde-IBE151/Hangman/solution/README.md

 +    Found == False? print how many attempts got left (N - attempt).
      otherwise verify if the word_in_progress == secret_word, in that case: won = True and exit (initialize won = False at the beginning of the game)
   endloop
-- if word is not guessed ouput " You lost! 😢"
+- if word is not guessed output " You lost! 😢"
-+ if won == False then ouput " You lost! 😢"
++ if won == False then output " You lost! 😢"
 + Print word?
 ```